 Florida Covering Kids & Families

-All of Florida's children will have access to high quality health care coverage.
+All Floridians will have access to high quality health care coverage.

 To apply for Florida KidCare, please visit: https://www.healthykids.org/apply/

-For over ten years, FL-CKF has worked to ensure that all of Florida's eligible, uninsured children are enrolled in Florida's Medicaid and the Children's Health Insurance Program (CHIP) - called Florida KidCare.
+For over fifteen years, FL-CKF has worked to ensure that all of Florida's eligible, but uninsured children are enrolled in Florida's Medicaid and the Children's Health Insurance Program (CHIP) - called Florida KidCare.
 Covering Kids & Families is originally a national initiative of the Robert Wood Johnson Foundation.

 In August 2013, FL-CKF was awarded funding under the federal Affordable Care Act (ACA) to create a Navigator program in Florida to begin assisting consumers with enrolling in coverage with the Health Insurance Marketplace (Healthcare.gov).
 Under the Covering Florida Consortium, FL-CKF and its 11 contracted partners cover all 67 counties in Florida with over 150 Navigators providing outreach and enrollment assistance services.
 FL-CKF has received 3 subsequent cooperative agreement awards each year since 2013, now totaling over $21 million in funding.

 Since the first year of Marketplace open enrollment, the uninsured rate in America has declined from 20.4% in 2013 to 12.4% in 2016, representing a historic low in uninsured rates for non-elderly Americans.
 While current estimates state that approximately 20.4 million Americans now have coverage under the ACA, FL-CKF’s work is not done.
 The Covering Florida Consortium continues to work to enroll those still uninsured, assist currently insured with re-enrollment, and provide outreach and education including Coverage to Care services.